ragini-sinha03/buzzline-04-ragini/README.md

 When resuming work on this project:

-1. Open the folder in VS Code.
+1. Open the project repository folder in VS Code.
-2. Start the Zookeeper service.
+2. Start the Kafka service (use WSL if Windows) and keep the terminal running.
-3. Start the Kafka service.
+3. Activate your local project virtual environment (.venv) in your OS-specific terminal.
-4. Activate your local project virtual environment (.env).
+4. Run `git pull` to get any changes made from the remote repo (on GitHub).

 ## After Making Useful Changes